 For orange perennials try daylilies, coreopsis, yarrow, butterfly weed, or heliopsis.
 Another interesting combination might be heliotrope with its deep purple flower clusters next to a bright orange coreopsis.

 Consider Illini-colored vines for vertical interest.
 Clematis, wisteria, and passion flower come in many shades of blue.
-Orange options include black-eyed susan, honeysuckle, and trumpet vines.
+Orange options include black-eyed Susan vine, native honeysuckles, and trumpet vines.

 Fall offers many options for the blue and orange garden.
 Asters and mums both come in many shades of each color.
 In fact, fall flower colors are typically more deep orange-red and thus work perfectly.

-I have blue and orange scattered about my gardens.
-I especially enjoys my deep blue ceramic pots planted with a green spike for height and orange calibrachoa for the container's fillers and spillers.
+Rhonda has blue and orange scattered about her gardens.
+She especially enjoys her deep blue ceramic pots planted with a green spike for height and orange calibrachoa for the container's fillers and spillers.